The Daily Mile

 A recent World Health Organisation report, Ending Childhood Obesity, revealed that almost one in 10 children in Ireland is obese.
 The Irish government has already acted and introduced a sugar tax in our recent Budget but further action is required.

 An initiative called The Daily Mile was started in Scotland in 2012 by Elaine Wyllie, a headteacher of a large Scottish Primary school.
 Both the Scottish and British Governments supported The Daily Mile’s contribution towards the recommended hour that children should spend taking daily exercise.
 This is a new initiative in Ireland but one we hope will also get government support in time.

 To date there are nearly 50 schools in Ireland registered for the Daily Mile & this number is growing fast.
-We have been invited by Kerry Recreation & Sports Partnership to pilot The Daily Mile in Listellick National School for Kerry.
-This is following on from our Walk a Marathon initiative which was very successful last school year.
+We were invited by Kerry Recreation & Sports Partnership to pilot The Daily Mile in Listellick National School back in November 2017 for Kerry.
+This is following on from our Walk a Marathon initiative which was very successful in 2016.